baldurk/renderdoc/docs/CONTRIBUTING/Filing-Issues-Features.md

 If this happens please be aware that it's not a criticism of your use case, and if your change is small or you feel adventurous you could change RenderDoc's source and recompile it to behave as you'd like.

-# Steps to reproduce

-You can delete this section in the issue template!
-It is only required for bugs.
-However if you want to upload a capture to exhibit exactly what problem you're trying to solve that would be very welcome :).
+If you can upload a capture that exhibits exactly what problem you're trying to solve that would be very welcome :smile:.

 # Environment